Xiao Longhua: Don’t Tire Yourself Out

 LEAP: All this collecting also seems to give you a lot of real, object-based connections to the world.
 Would you consider yourself a collector as well?

 Koryuhana: I’m kind of a “treasure hunter” haha!
 Do you know the Japanese magazine Taiyo (The Sun)?
 (LEAP: I’ve never heard of it.)
 Taiyo is a very famous monthly magazine that was published in the 1960s by Heibonsha, an old Japanese publisher, and it’s been published in many series since then.
-The theme of this one is “treasure hunters”, which is what we usually call “collectors”, but the clues that each of the collectors in this book chooses are particularly strange.
+The theme of this one is “treasure hunters”, which is what we usually call “collectors,” but the clues that each of the collectors in this book chooses are particularly strange.
 For example, Tadanori Yokoo collects half-lying figurines, while another treasure hunter collects floating objects from the sea and river, and keeps a wooden boat in their house.
-These are not expensive things in the worldly sense, but these collectors find them interesting, and they are “treasures”.
+These are not expensive things in the worldly sense, but these collectors find them interesting, and they are “treasures.”

 LEAP: Let’s talk about this studio.
 Last time you said this loft was part of a family house.
-I just saw a sign on the first building in this alley that says that building is the former residence of your grandfather, the painter Mr. He Youzhi’s former residence.
+I just saw a sign on the first building in this alley that says that building is the former residence of your grandfather, the painter He Youzhi’s former residence.

 Xiao Longhua: Yes, my mom’s family used to live in the first building in front.
 My mom’s dad He Youzhi grew up in Ningbo with no one to turn to and was brought to Shanghai by his uncle.
-According to my maternal Grandpa, he came to Shanghai empty-handed, “without a place to stand,” and did all kinds of work.
+According to Grandpa, he came to Shanghai empty-handed, “without a place to stand,” and did all kinds of work.
 Since he drew folk paintings for the Spring Festival in his village as a child, he later apprenticed at a workshop of picture story books in Shanghai and eventually joined the Shanghai People’s Fine Arts Publishing House.
 The area around Julu Road was a hub for publishers and literary figures, and he settled here in the 1950s.
 The building where my studio is located was actually my paternal grandfather’s house.
 My dad’s mom, who had seven children, raised them all in this building.
 Over time, they gradually moved out, and I ended up renting this studio from my aunt.
 My parents grew up in the same longtang and knew each other from childhood, and I was born at the First Maternity and Infant Healthcare Hospital not far from here.
 So I grew up in this area.

 “Wood Man” series, 2019